devkorki/machine-vision-sign-language/README.md

 model.fit(datagen.flow(X_train, Y_train, batch_size=128), ...)
 ```

-This augments the training data on-the-fly with small transformations.
+---

 ## License

-This project is intended for academic use.
-Please cite the original Kaggle dataset if used for publication or external research.
+This project is intended for academic and educational use.
+Please cite the original [Kaggle dataset](https://www.kaggle.com/datasets/datamunge/sign-language-mnist) if used in research.